moorthyrahul/Ascend_Huawei/README.md

 **[enable_data_pre_proc](#offload-data-preprocessing)**<br>
 **[dropout](#dropout)**<br>

+### Note: Batch time for the experiments is computed as (batch size * 100)

 ### Parallel Execution
-**inter_op_parallelism_threads** & **inter_op_parallelism_threads (CreateSession.py)**: Used by tensorflow to parallelise execution.
+**intra_op_parallelism_threads** & **inter_op_parallelism_threads (CreateSession.py)**: Used by tensorflow to parallelise execution.

    - If there is an operation that can be parallelized internally, such as matrix multiplication (tf.matmul()), TensorFlow will execute it by scheduling tasks in a thread pool with `intra_op_parallelism_threads` threads.

    - Operations can be independent in your TF graph because there is no directed path between them in the dataflow graph.
 TensorFlow will attempt to run them concurrently, using a thread pool with `inter_op_parallelism_threads` threads.

    Default values for both are 0 i.e. the system picks the appropriate number.
+We experimented by manually setting `intra_op_parallelism` = 2 and `inter_op_parallelism_threads`= 5.

    **Results:**